surfstudio/NodeKit/TechDocs/Usage.md

 #### Good to know

-For simplifying URL handling in CoreNetKit, there is an [extension](https://surfstudio.github.io/NodeKit/Extensions/Optional.html) for concatenating URL and String.
+For simplifying URL handling in CoreNetKit, there is an [extension](../docs/Extensions/Optional.html) for concatenating URL and String.

 ### Encoding <a name="encoding"></a>

 NodeKit provides the following encoding types:
 1) `json` - serializes request parameters into JSON and attaches them to the request body.
 It is the default encoding.
-2) `formUrl` - serializes request parameters into FormUrlEncoding format and attaches them to the request body.
+2) `formUrl` - serializes request parameters into FormURLEncoding format and attaches them to the request body.
 3) `urlQuery` - converts parameters into a string, replacing certain characters with special sequences (forms a URL-encoded string).

-These parameters are located in [ParametersEncoding](https://surfstudio.github.io/Enums/ParametersEncoding.html)
+These parameters are located in [ParametersEncoding](../docs/Enums/ParametersEncoding.html)

 ## Sending the request <a name="sendingtherequest"></a>